Alternatives for VA disability firms

 Alternative to Harvey for VA disability attorneys

 Harvey is a broad legal AI platform for law firms and professional services teams.
-Pete is narrower: a VA disability case workup engine that turns C-files, notes, and later records into reviewable case work.
+The VA disability operating layer connects C-files, notes, later records, firm tools, follow-up, and attorney review around the case.

 The real decision